 Roman civilization changed drastically over the period of the time.
 Gaius Octavian Thurinus (Julius Caesar’s nephew) became the first emperor of the Rome and took the name Augustus Caesar.
 Although Julius Caesar ruled Rome as the emperor for a while he was never considered as Emperor.
 He was title as “dictator”.
 Augustus ruled the Roman Empire from 31 BCE to 14 BCE.
 During his time he made many remarkable changes in the Rome.
 The Roman Empire faced predigest amount of stability and prosperity during its first two centuries which is also known as Pax Romana (“Roman Peace”).

 1. Augustus ended pontifex maximus 12 BCE

 Pontifex Maximus was the highest religious post in the Ancient Rome.
 It was only opened patricians until 254 BC.
 Later plebeian started occupying the post and suddenly it became politicized.
 When Augustus consolidated power.
 He had given the right to appoint other pontifices.
 The election of pontifices ended.
 The new Emperor was given all religious dignity and the responsibility for the entire Roman state

 There are many notable events in the Rome before A.D.
 Rome surpassed the drastic change.
 The political and social structure had changed dramatically over the period since its foundation.
-There had been lot of change in the religion and architecture of the Rome.
-It is still believed that Rome had the most advance architecture, culture, social structure is greatly influenced and followed in different part of the world.
+There had been a lot of change in the religion and architecture of the Rome.
+It is still believed that Rome had the most advanced architecture, culture, social structure is greatly influenced and followed in the different part of the world.